For vast majority of full-time wanderers, a life on the road means owning and largely living in an RV.

 Forgive me if the tone of this article goes a bit salesman.
 I would don my best leisure suit and offer you a cup of coffee, but the intention here is not to persuade, but to absolutely and strictly inform (accompanied by some hopefully humorous but personal experiences with each variety of vessel available, of course).

 A motorhome can be the ideal way to begin a life on the road.
-It can be easily the cheapest way to get started and the most expensive, as well as the most rugged or lush.
+It can be easily the cheapest way to get started and the most expensive, the most rugged or lush.
 “Motorhome” is also the broadest of all terms we’ll use today, and so let’s dive into the possibilities of what these completely independent homes on the road can entail.

 Strangely, that is the apparent order they should be announced.